 Add vegetable stock, tahini, and lemon juice.
 Simmer on low-medium for 20 minutes.
 Stir occasionally.

-If using an immersion hand blender, add 1/4 cup of milk and blend.
-Add milk 1 tbsp at a time, until the soup reaches the desired consistency.
+If using an immersion hand blender, add ¼ cup of milk and blend.
+Add milk 1 tablespoon at a time, until the soup reaches the desired consistency.
 If using a regular blender, place the vegetables in the blender, doing it in batches if necessary.
-Add 1/4 cup of milk, slowly adding milk 1 tbsp at a time until desired consistency is reached.
+Add ¼ cup of milk, slowly adding milk 1 tablespoon at a time until desired consistency is reached.
 Remember to cover the hole on the blender with a towel and not the cap in order to let steam escape and prevent the soup from exploding.

 Serve hot with freshly grated aged white cheddar cheese or goat cheese and fresh french bread.